Decision Advantage

 CogniAgentia connection

-CogniAgentia views Cognitive Security as a complementary layer supporting decision integrity within modern command, intelligence, operational, and decision-support architectures.
+CogniAgentia views Cognitive Security as a complementary layer for decision integrity within modern command, intelligence, operational, and decision-support architectures.

-The company is building toward technologies that make influence visible, measurable, and understandable without claiming to tell people what to think.
+The company builds technologies that make influence visible, measurable, and understandable while preserving human judgment.